 Having elite status is a great perk while flying American Airlines.
 But the benefits differ tremendously depending on whether you have Gold, Platinum, Platinum Pro or Executive Platinum status.

 For example, having Gold status — the lowest-level tier — will extend basic perks such as complimentary upgrades on flights of 500 miles or less, a 40% bonus on mileage earned, priority check-in, one complimentary checked bag, same-day standby priority and complimentary preferred seats.

 Of course, the value of elite status will depend on how often you fly American Airlines.
 But having some status versus no status at all will only help make your air travel experience that much better.
-So ultimately, if you’re interested in earning elite status easily, this new Loyalty Points currency from American is good news, since starting next year you’ll be able to earn the airline’s elite status without ever having to step aboard a plane.
+So ultimately, if you’re interested in earning elite status easily, this new Loyalty Points currency from American is good news, since you can now earn the airline’s elite status without ever having to step aboard a plane.